brunoamedeiros/bingo/README.md

 - `index.html`: The main HTML file for the player interface.
 - `controller.html`: The HTML file for the game controller interface.
+- `print.html`: The HTML file for generating and printing Bingo cards.
 - `style.css`: The CSS file for styling the game.
+- `print.css`: The CSS file for styling the printable Bingo cards.
 - `card.js`: The JavaScript file for handling player interactions.
 - `controller.js`: The JavaScript file for handling controller interactions.
+- `print.js`: The JavaScript file for generating and printing Bingo cards.
 - `config.js`: The configuration file for Firebase and the words list.

 ## Acknowledgements

 - Thanks to the ACE TEAM volleyball team for providing the logo and theme inspiration.
 - [Firebase](https://firebase.google.com/) for the real-time database services.